katlegoprince1998/katlegoprince1998/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=katlegoprince1998" alt="katlegoprince1998" /></a> </p>

 - 🔭 I’m currently working on [SNB-Second national Bank REST API (Microservices](https://github.com/katlegoprince1998/SNB-Second-National-Bank--Microservices-)

+## 📫 About Me 📫

+I am a software developer with a diploma in information technology, currently pursuing an advanced diploma in computer science through a university program.
+My professional focus centers on maintaining coding excellence and staying abreast of industry advancements.
+Alongside my technical pursuits, I find value in the intellectual stimulation provided by literature.
+Particularly, "The Road Ahead" by Bill Gates and "Atomic Habits" by James Clear stand as impactful sources of insight into visionary thinking and personal development strategies.
+My commitment to excellence extends to both my academic pursuits and my dedication to staying informed within the ever-evolving landscape of computer science.

 - 🌱 I’m currently learning **Spring Boot, DSA, Design patterns and DevOps Tools**
 - 🌱 I'm currently enrolled in an **Advanced Diploma program in Computer Science**.